 Spread holiday cheer with a merry backdrop of lights throughout your home.
-In this comprehensive guide, we walk you through easy tips and practical considerations on how to choose and hang Christmas lights.
+In this comprehensive guide, we walk you through easy tips and practical considerations on how to adorn your spaces, both indoor and outdoor, with Christmas lights.

 For a seamless decorating experience, start by identifying the right Christmas lights for your space and theme.
 Here are our tips for choosing the perfect lights.